T

 beach

 Famous for its dramatic black sand, basalt columns (Reynisdrangar sea stacks), and powerful waves.
-It's a stunningly beautiful but dangerous location due to sneaker waves.
+It's a stunning but dangerous beach.

-• Admire the basalt columns and the cave formations from a safe distance.
+• Admire the basalt columns from a safe distance.

 ~60 min